 - Filter out obvious outliers.
 A game where you flagged in a winning position with 2 seconds left isn't representative of your skill.

 - Use FireChess's game scanner.
 Upload your Lichess or Chess.com username and FireChess analyzes your last N games, breaking down centipawn loss by phase, opening, and time control automatically.
 You get a report with patterns, not just a number.
+The system also flags your most costly recurring mistakes so you know exactly which tactical motif or positional pattern to train next.

 Still Not Sure If Your ACPL Is "Good"?

 Here's a simple rule: your ACPL should be trending downward.
 If you were averaging 75 a month ago and now you're down to 65, you're improving β regardless of whether your rating has moved yet.
 Rating is a lagging indicator; ACPL is a leading indicator.
+Your rating is a backward-looking summary of your results, while your centipawn loss tells you about the quality of your chess play right now.

 Track these milestones: